hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Then apply them in a `RouterFunction` bean.
+Then assemble the web handlers in a `RouterFunction` bean.

 ```java
 @Bean